Global stocks falter as Spain renews debt crisis fears

 The pan-European FTSEurofirst 300 .FTEU3 closed 0.5 percent higher at 1,032.43.

-The cost of insuring Spanish debt against default hit a record high at 522 basis points, meaning it costs $522,000 a year to buy $10 million (6 million pounds) of protection, according to data from Markit.
+The cost of insuring Spanish debt against default hit a record high at 522 basis points, meaning it costs $522,000 a year to buy $10 million of protection, according to data from Markit.

 German Bund futures rose to a new high of 140.56, up 20 ticks on the day, while 10-year German Bund yields set a record low earlier in the session at 1.622 percent.